AlixBarreaux/File_Name_To_Snake_Case/readme.md

 This command line tool renames all the files in the specified folder.
 This was not made recursive with subfolders due to some limitations with Python.

-# HOW TO USE IT

-## NOTE: The tool was made for personal use and was tested on Linux Manjaro but not on other platforms.
+WARNING: This tool was made for personal use and was tested on Linux Manjaro but not on other platforms.
 Error handling was not pushed very far since I use it for my personal needs.
 As a result, you may encounter errors if you don't type what's expected.

+# HOW TO USE IT

-Make sure you installed Python!
+0) Make sure you installed Python!

 1) Download the project.